majroy/d3dslic3r/README.md

 <span>![<span>Logo</span>](assets/Logo.png)</span>

-DED SLICER (ded ˈslaɪ.sər) or dee three dee slick three arrr is a utility for discombobulating geometry into paths for direct energy deposition that might work.
-Garantees are as firm as the current documentation.
+DED SLICER (ded ˈslaɪ.sər) or dee three dee slick three arrr is a utility for discombobulating geometry into paths for direct energy deposition.
+Guarantees of it working are as firm as the extent of the current documentation.
 Start it up, click the buttons, read the tool tips and see what it does.

 # Installation
 Install it from source using the tarball in the dist folder: